Ikot-Abasi: History

-In 1995, the year of that famed Beijing conference, the National Gallery of Modern Art, Lagos (NGA) put out a very important book, The women's revolt of 1929.
-The book, which features contributions from notable academics like Prof. Monday E. Noah, Prof. Obaro Ikime and Chief N.U.
-Akpan, among others, reminds that one of the women killed by the colonial forces during the 1929 protest was the mother of a boy, Egbert.
-That lad would later grow into a famous jurist and administrator (Justice Egbert Udo Udoma).

-Such was the impact of the reforms that trailed the woman's protest that the March 8, 1933 issue of the Daily Times described the changes as "the great charter of liberty for the people".
-But the prize did not come easy.
+In 1995, the year of that Beijing conference, the National Gallery of Modern Art, Lagos (NGA) put out book about the women's revolt of 1929.
+The book, which features contributions from academics like Prof. Monday E. Noah, Prof. Obaro Ikime and Chief N.U.
+Akpan, documents how one of the women killed by the colonial forces during the 1929 protest was the mother of a boy, Egbert.
+That boy would later grow into a jurist and administrator, justice Egbert Udo Udoma.
+Such was the impact of the reforms that trailed the women's protest that the March 8, 1933 issue of the Daily Times described the changes as "the great charter of liberty for the people" but the prize did not come easy.
 Prof. M. E. Ekpo, another of the book's contributors, revealed that in the Calabar Province alone, more than 53 people were killed beside over 50 others injured.

 Launched in 1989, in commemoration of the 60th anniversary of the uprising, The women's revolt of 1929 is an anthology of select papers from a national symposium on the subject, which took place in Port-Harcourt in 1982.
 According to Dr Paul Chike Dike, editor of the anthology, "An attempt by the (protesting) women to move nearer the colonial troops led to the order to shoot, in which over 24 women were killed".